vector4653/Re-Pacman/README.md

 ## 📚 Source Code Attribution

 The original source code for this project was taken from **[pacmancode.com](https://pacmancode.com)**, a comprehensive tutorial series on building a Pac-Man game in Python using Pygame.
-This project extends and modifies that foundation with additional features such as playable ghost mode and enhanced AI algorithms.
+This project extends and modifies that foundation with additional features such as playable ghost mode and enhanced Greedy algorithms.